 If the effects of the COVID-19 pandemic cause economic and market conditions to deteriorate beyond our current expectations or if our expected holding periods for assets change, subsequent tests for impairment could result in additional impairment charges in the future.
-We can provide no assurance that material impairment charges with respect to our properties will not occur during 2021 or future periods.
+For example, the Foxwoods property is part of a casino property and continues to face leasing challenges which could lead to further declines in occupancy, rental revenues and cash flows in the future.
+Such challenges, or a change in our expected holding period, could result in additional impairment charges recognized for the Foxwoods property.
+We can provide no assurance that material impairment charges with respect to our properties will not occur during the remainder of 2021 or future periods.